msauza/resteasy-spring-boot-jsr310/README.md

 # resteasy-spring-boot-jsr310
-How to format Java 8 dates correctly with Jackson, RestEasy and Spring Boot (JSR 310)
+How to use Java 8 Date and Time API (JSR 310) correctly with Jackson, RestEasy and Spring Boot.